lancedb/lancedb/docs/src/fts.md

 ## Phrase queries vs. terms queries

-!!! tip "Warn"
+!!! warning "Warn"
-    Phrase queries are available for only tantivy based FTS
+    Phrase queries are available for only Tantivy-based FTS

 For full-text search you can specify either a **phrase** query like `"the old man and the sea"`, or a **terms** search query like `"(Old AND Man) AND Sea"`.
 For more details on the terms